wazo-communication/developers.wazo.io/docs/plugins/ui/portal/index.md

 When the user clicks on the tab, the `contentUrl` will be loaded.

-## Tabs - Add new section in Global Settings
+## Tabs - Add link to Global Settings

 ![App configuration (small](/img/plugins/ui/portal/portal-pbx-global-settings.png)